Lebanese Arabic: Regional varieties

+Even in the medieval era, the geographer Yaqut al-Hamawi wrote that: "They say that in the Lebanon district there are spoken seventy dialects, and no one people understands the language of the other, except through an interpreter."

 Writing system

 Lebanese Arabic is rarely written, except in novels where a dialect is implied or in some types of poetry that do not use classical Arabic at all.
 Lebanese Arabic is also utilized in many Lebanese songs, theatrical pieces, local television and radio productions, and very prominently in zajal.

 Formal publications in Lebanon, such as newspapers, are typically written in Modern Standard Arabic, French, or English.

 While Arabic script is usually employed, informal usage such as online chat may mix and match Latin letter transliterations.
 The Lebanese poet Said Akl proposed the use of the Latin alphabet but did not gain wide acceptance.
 Whereas some works, such as Romeo and Juliet and Plato's Dialogues have been transliterated using such systems, they have not gained widespread acceptance.
 Yet, now, most Arabic web users, when short of an Arabic keyboard, transliterate the Lebanese Arabic words in the Latin alphabet in a pattern similar to the Said Akl alphabet, the only difference being the use of digits to render the Arabic letters with no obvious equivalent in the Latin alphabet.

 There is still today no generally accepted agreement on how to use the Latin alphabet to transliterate Lebanese Arabic words.
 However, Lebanese people are now using Latin numbers while communicating online to make up for sounds not directly associable to Latin letters.
 This is especially popular over text messages and apps such as WhatsApp.